Legal FAQs

 Can my employer require me to get a COVID-19 vaccine?

-A new Texas law bars private employers from requiring workers to be vaccinated against COVID-19.
-These restrictions are in Senate Bill 7, which adds Chapter 81D to the Texas Health & Safety Code.
-The new law goes into effect on February 6th, 2024.
+Texas law prohibits private employers from requiring workers to be vaccinated against COVID-19.
+These restrictions are in Chapter 81D to the Texas Health & Safety Code.

 This law prohibits employers from taking "adverse action" against employees, contractors, or applicants for refusing to get vaccinated for COVID-19.
-See Section 81D.001 for a definition of "adverse action:"
+See Section 81D.001 for a definition:

-The law does allow certain healthcare facilities, providers, and physicians to require unvaccinated workers to wear protective medical equipment.
+The law allows certain healthcare facilities, providers, and physicians to require unvaccinated workers to wear protective medical equipment.
 These requirements are not considered an "adverse action" under the law.
 This exception is in Section 81D.0035(b).

 The Texas Workforce Commission (TWC) takes complaints about violations of this law.
 TWC can: